tailoringexpert/demo/README.md

 Templates used for generating documents.

+### tailoringexpert-demo-assets

+Images and resources to use for output document creation

+### tailoringexpert-demo-www

+Static html like help, dataprotection and impressum

 ## Limitations

 All tenant specific interfaces are implemented in a very simple way to fulfill plattform requirements.